Andreeii/ADA-LABS/README.md

 # TPL busy
 ![image](https://user-images.githubusercontent.com/26895687/84590191-15311e00-ae3d-11ea-9018-b04e8ed19d26.png)

-Se observa ca atunci cind rulam Bussy Fibonacci cu mai multe fire de executie - timpul de executie creste mai rapid ca cel cind utilizam sleepy Fibonacci.
-Asta se datoreaza faptului ca busy fibonacci va consuma resursele procesorului mai drastic ca sleepy fibonacci.
-Sleepy fibonacci presupune adormirea firului de executie, astfel se reduce consumul.
+It is noticed that when we run Bussy Fibonacci with more threads - the execution time increases faster than when we use sleepy Fibonacci.
+This is because busy Fibonacci will consume processor resources more drastically than sleepy Fibonacci.
+Sleepy fibonacci involves putting the thread to sleep, thus reducing consumption.

 # AKKA.Net sleepy
 ![image](https://user-images.githubusercontent.com/26895687/84590225-693c0280-ae3d-11ea-9d6e-4ed427700866.png)